 This course will develop one's ability to critically read and understand architecture through formal, geometric, tectonic and spatial analytic processes.
 Analysis acts as an intermediary between observation, expression, and understanding, offering deep insights into works of architecture.
 The course builds upon the processes introduced in Architectural Projection.
 Through various conceptual and representational frameworks, the issues of mapping-layers.
 Point of view, scale, morphology, topography and tectonics will be explored as part of a larger creative process, embracing visual imagination, communication and critique.
 Estimated Material Cost: $50.00 Major requirement; ARCH majors only Registration by Architecture department, course not available via web registration

 Design principles presented in the first semester are further developed through a series of projects involving actual sites with their concomitant physical and historic-cultural conditions.
 Issues of context, methodology, program and construction are explored for their possible interrelated meanings and influences on the making of architectural form.
-Estimated Material Cost: $55 Major requirement; ARCH majors only Registration by Architecture department.
+Estimated Cost of Materials: $55.00 Major requirement; ARCH majors only Registration by Architecture department.
 Course not available via web registration.

 This course reviews the fundamentals of concrete and masonry in architecture with a focus on materials, structural analysis and design.
 The analysis and design includes concrete structures, reinforced and pre-stressed concrete members, concrete foundations and reinforced masonry.
 The student will proportion concrete and masonry structures using ultimate strength design.
 The longer class time on Tuesday allows students to design, make a concrete mix and create a concrete object.
 By the end of the course, the students will be able to design and detail simple concrete and masonry systems such as footings, basement walls, beams and slabs; proportion these systems to resist the moment and shear demands determined through structural analysis; develop an understanding of proper detailing of architectural concrete and masonry veneers by understanding thermal movements, waterproofing, and construction techniques.
 Major requirement; ARCH majors only Registration by Architecture department.
 Course not available via web registration.